relevant-ai/RelevantCardsDocumentation/README.md

 **Remark:** The `_RETURN` of the `_LOAD` block must always be an array of arrays.
 Each element of the outer array is a *page* and each element of the inner array is a *template*.

-**Remark:** As of Relevant 1.0, cards **do not update automatically** when you change the code.
+**Remark:** As of Relevant 1.1, cards **do not update automatically** when you change the code.
 After making changes to your hosted JSON, you need to delete the current card (tap the "i" button, then REMOVE) and then add it again by shaking the device.

-## The REL Language
+## The REL Syntax

-Everything inside the `_LOAD` block must follow the syntax of the REL language.
-Reserved words/keys for the REL language are uppercase and preceded by an *underscore* (`_`).
+Everything inside the `_LOAD` block must follow the syntax of REL.
+Reserved words/keys for REL are uppercase and preceded by an *underscore* (`_`).
 Everything else is what it looks like: a JSON object, array, string, or number.

 ### Variables